-Azeri Light oil price rises
+Azeri light oil price rises

-Recent auction results indicate that the price for October futures of Brent crude oil is $79.02 per barrel.

-Azerbaijan's state budget for this year estimates the average oil price at $75 per barrel.
+According to the auction results, the price of Brent crude oil for October futures settled at $79.56 per barrel.
+In Azerbaijan's state budget for this year, the average price of oil is calculated at $75 per barrel.

-Oil production in Azerbaijan primarily occurs under the "Azeri-Chirag-Gunashli" (ACG) field development agreement, in which the State Oil Company of Azerbaijan (SOCAR) holds a 25% stake.
+It should be noted that the lowest price for "Azeri Light" oil was recorded on April 21, 2020, at $15.81, and the highest price was recorded in July 2008 at $149.66.
+In Azerbaijan, oil is primarily extracted under the "Azeri-Chirag-Gunashli" (ACG) field development agreement, in which the State Oil Company of Azerbaijan (SOCAR) holds a 25% stake.

 ---